galperins4/tbw/README.md

 ## To Do

-- Add more features to config (e.g., multi-reserve accounts, tx fee handling, black/white list, etc)
+- Add more features to config (e.g., tx fee handling, black/white list, etc)
+- Add reserve balance check (to ensure if you are paying tx that fees <= reserve amt)
 - Manual block processing / allocation
 - Additional exception handling